 2. Place the container outside in direct sunlight.
 Leave for 3 to 4 hours to allow the tea to steep.

 3. Pour directly into teacups and serve with ice cubes for a delightful iced tea.

 Add a little fire to your tea drinking experience with this recipe that features a dash of cayenne pepper to liven things up.

-1 tablespoon dried lemon balm leaves
+1 teaspoon dried lemon balm leaves

 1/4 teaspoon cayenne pepper